Last updated: July 1, 2026

 - Set up 301 redirects for any important pages that have moved

 Lead forms are where interested visitors become real prospects.
-But too many manufacturing websites still treat them like an afterthought.
+Too many manufacturing websites still treat them like an afterthought.
+A shorter, well-tested form converts more of the traffic you already have.

 Red flags: